eilbecklab/phenotipsbot/README.md

 patient_obj, study, or pedigree is given, set, set_study, or set_pedigree is also called.

+#### create_collaborator(patient_id, collaborator_obj)
+Creates a collaborator object on a patient page and returns its collaborator number. 'xwiki:XWiki.' is automatically added to the collaborator's username.

 #### create_object(patient_id, object_class, object_obj)
 Creates an arbitrary object on a patient page and returns its object number.